 Marketing managers might also want the headshots to be well-aligned with the company’s overall branding and color schemes.
 It can look disjointed to have team members with headshots that have varying background colors – red, green, black, white, studio, outdoors, etc. So, often plans are made to ensure consistent background colors.
 This may also include posing everyone to the same side, be it front-facing or facing left or right and looking into the camera.

-We’ve touched upon a very specific type of headshot, the corporate headshot.
-It’s usually for many people that are part of a team and it’s often for industries that wear suits.
-But executive headshots or other business headshots can also often adhere to similar technical or branding considerations.
+These are some essential details about a very specific type of headshot, the corporate headshot.
+It’s usually suited for people that are part of a business team and it’s often for industries that wear suits to business casual clothing.
+Executive headshots or other business headshots also often adhere to similar technical or branding considerations.

 Real estate agents are one example.
 Then there are doctors, accountants, agency executives, and so on.
 Some people in these professions wear suits and others don’t.
 So, as with any headshot, corporate headshots don’t always have to adhere with all these considerations.

-So, what is a corporate headshot?
-It’s a professionally made photo of a person’s face that is used for business purposes to include, but not limited to, communicate messaging, advertisements, and other promotional uses.
+So, to come full circle, what is a corporate headshot?
+It’s a professionally made photo of a person’s face that is used for business purposes to include, but not limited to, influencing purchasing or hiring decisions to presenting a well-branded professional team behind a business.